Smart Contract Development Guide

 Token Module (MT-20)

-Create a new token definition.
-Call initialize() afterwards to set initial supply.
+{prefix}_supply.
+Call initialize() afterwards to set the initial

 Set total supply and mint all tokens to the owner address.